 The 30 hectare, Left Bank Bordeaux vineyard of Chateau Desmirail is planted to 70% Cabernet Sauvignon, 29% Merlot and 1% Petit Verdot.
 This represents an increase in their Cabernet Sauvignon vines.
 On average, the vines are 20 years of age.
 The vineyard is planted to a vine density of 6,666 vines per hectare.
 The terroir consists of deep gravel, sand and clay soils.

 The vineyard of Chateau Desmirail is much larger today than it was at the time of the 1855 Classification.
 In those days, they had parcels in communes of Cantenac and Soussans.
-Today, they also have vines in Arsac, not too far from Chateau du Tertre.
+Today, they also have vines in the commune of Arsac, not too far from Chateau du Tertre.

-Serving and Decanting Chateau Desmirail, with Wine, Food, Pairing Tips
+Serving Chateau Desmirail, with Wine, Food, Pairing Tips

 Château Desmirail Wine Tasting Notes